Oviraptoridae

-Oviraptoridae is a group of bird-like, herbivorous and omnivorous maniraptoran dinosaurs.
+Oviraptoridae is a group of bird-like, herbivorous or omnivorous maniraptoran dinosaurs.
 Oviraptorids are characterized by their toothless, parrot-like beaks and, in some cases, elaborate crests.
 They were generally small, measuring between one and two metres long in most cases, though some possible oviraptorids were enormous.
-Oviraptorids are currently known only from the Late Cretaceous of Asia, with the most well-known species and complete specimens found only in the Gobi Desert of Mongolia and northwestern China.
+Oviraptorids are currently known only from the Late Cretaceous in Asia, with the most well-known species and complete specimens found only in the Gobi Desert of Mongolia and northwestern China.